Interdisciplinary research projects

 The aim of the project is to examine empirically the potential link between the rise of anti-establishment parties and the increase in economic integration, with both European and non-European countries.
 It will study if anti-establishment parties have obtained relatively more votes across national Parliamentary elections in Italy and other European countries with available data within those regions most affected by economic integration and the recent crisis.

-Research team: Mauro Caselli, Andrea Fracasso, Carlo Ruzza, Stefano Schiavo
+Leading team: Mauro Caselli, Andrea Fracasso, Carlo Ruzza, Stefano Schiavo

 Post-doc Fellow: Silvio Traverso

 The EU Trade Policy in Civil Wars and Other Cases of Contested Sovereignty: An International Law Perspective

 Cases of contested sovereignty touch upon the cardinal principle on which statehood and the functioning of the international community are based: that one and only governmental authority represents at the international level human groups located in a given state territory.
 The real or perceived unlawfulness of some territorial situations might put into question the legality/legitimacy of entertaining economic relations with entities responsible for the conduct that brought about the situation itself.

 Against this complex backdrop, the project aims at investigating the process of formation of the EU trade policy in cases of contested sovereignty from an inductive perspective, i.e. based on a scrutiny of the practice of the relevant actors, and at assessing the consistency of the EU trade policy in light of the rules of international and EU law.